 A copy of the consultation invitation can be found here.

-All feedback received will be reviewed by the project team and, where possible, incorporated into the proposals.
+All feedback received was reviewed by the project team and, where possible, incorporated into the proposals.

 In order to provide the wider community with an opportunity to view and comment on the emerging proposals and help shape the evolving scheme, Raycliff held a public consultation event on the future of the Whitechapel Bell Foundry site over two days in June.

 At the event, members of the Whitechapel Bell Foundry project team were on hand to discuss the proposals with attendees and answer any questions.
 Feedback forms were made available at the consultation for attendees to provide comments on the proposals.

 A copy of the exhibition boards displayed at the June consultation can be found here.

 If you would like to give your feedback on the proposals, please fill out a feedback form.
 Please email or post any completed forms to us by Monday 9th July 2018.

 All feedback received was reviewed and, where possible, incorporated into the proposals.